bhaweshiitk/20.C51_project/README.md

-# 3.C51_project
+# MIT 20.C51 Class Project

-Prediciting type of antibiotic resisatnce from given bacterial sequences.
+We predict type of antibiotic resistance and mechanism of resistance from given bacterial gene sequences.
+We highlight important part of the sequence and also viusalize high dimesnional image embeddings using UMAP.